Books Set in Asia: Southern Countries

 Book Summary

-Despite never having traveled outside North America, Canadian Jaime Zeppa embarked on a solo adventure to teach in Bhutan, a Buddhist country located in the Himalayas.
+Despite having never traveled outside North America, Canadian Jaime Zeppa embarked on a solo adventure to teach in Bhutan, a Buddhist country in the Himalayas.
 In this autobiography, she shares her day-to-day experiences in this emerging tourist destination and her bigger-picture personal realizations during her time in the country.

 Tight government restrictions on tourists, including substantial financial requirements, make this all-access peek into this remote, unspoiled location and its culture a rare opportunity.
 Luckily, she describes her experiences in a way that will make you feel like you are right there with her throughout this travel memoir.